 We are a voluntary, non-profit organization that is interested in the surname of Graves, Greaves, Grave, Grieve, Greve, and all other variations of that name for all time periods, worldwide.
 It is not necessary that you join the Association to be helped by us, but you are urged to do so.
 Your financial contributions and your working with us to further the programs of the Association will benefit everyone.

-Questions about how active we are are occasionally asked.
-That may be because people who have just discovered this website don't see much change on some of the pages.
-The reality is that much is happening!
-To find out more, visit our Facebook page, subscribe to the online Graves Family Bulletin, and join the Graves DNA project.
+To find out more about GFA activities, visit our Facebook page, subscribe to the online Graves Family Bulletin, and join the Graves DNA project.
 In addition to those activities, genealogies and charts are continually being updated.
 Join and learn more!

 Autosomal DNA testing is becoming increasingly helpful.
 This is a technique to test the mixed DNA that we all inherit from both our mother and father, and from all our ancestors.
 It has the potential for a major impact on finding and proving ancestors and other relatives.
 Several new autosomal charts have been created and can be accessed from the Autosomal DNA page on this website.
 We need everyone's help to add to these charts and to provide more information for additional charts.
 Look for more on this website and in the Graves Family Bulletin in the future.
 We suggest that everyone (both males and females) take this new test (Family Finder at Family Tree DNA and Relative Finder at 23andMe).
 You can sign up by scrolling down this page to the DNA Study section and clicking on the link for "How to sign up."